BenderScript/VidBot/README.md

 The app works as follows:

+- Temp directory is created to store temporary files such as audio and transcriptions
 - The user sends a video to the bot or points to a YouTube URL.
 - The app extracts the audio from the video.
 - The app sends the audio to OpenAI and waits for transcription.